solidjs/solid/documentation/comparison.md

 ## Vue

 Solid is not particularly influenced by Vue, but they are relatable.
-They both use Proxies over a Reactive system, but that is where the similarities end.
+They both use Proxies in their Reactive system, but that is where the similarities end.
 Vue's fine grained dependency detection just feeds into a less fine-grained Virtual DOM and Component system whereas Solid keeps its granularity right down to its direct DOM updates.

 Vue works off configuration objects where Solid uses a more functional approach instead opting for composeable primitives.
 Vue credits its configuration as an easy learning curve, but we feel having fewer simple primitives actually reduces mental overhead in a similar way.
 Where configuration objects or lifecycles require learning and remember how they apply(like a checklist), Solid's primitives are not unlike understanding what Array.map does.
 Once you have the tool you can do the job.